risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

 When deploying a RisingWave instance, you can choose from multiple object storage options to persist your data.
 Depending on the option you choose, the deployment instructions are different.

+### Notes about disks for etcd

+RisingWave uses etcd for persisting data for meta nodes.
+It's important to note that etcd is highly sensitive to disk write latency.
+Slow disk performance can lead to increased etcd request latency and potentially impact the stability of the cluster.

+To ensure optimal performance and cluster stability, please consider the following recommendations:

+* For optimum disk performance, we recommend using a typical local SSD or a high-performance virtualized block device.
+If you choose to deploy etcd on Amazon EBS, we recommend gp3 or faster SSD volumes.
+* If you have a single meta node, please increase the value of `meta_leader_lease_secs` to optimize performance.
+* If MinIO is being used, avoid deploying etcd and MinIO on the same disks to prevent any potential conflicts or performance degradation.

 ### Optional: Customize the state store directory

 You can customize the directory for storing state data via the `spec: stateStore: dataDirectory` parameter in the `risingwave.yaml` file that you want to use to deploy a RisingWave instance.
-If you have multiple RisingWave instances, ensure the value of `dataDirectory` for the new isntance is unique (the default value is `hummock`).
+If you have multiple RisingWave instances, ensure the value of `dataDirectory` for the new instance is unique (the default value is `hummock`).
 Otherwise, the new RisingWave instance may crash.
 Save the changes to the `risingwave.yaml` file before running the `kubectl apply -f <...risingwave.yaml>` command.
-The directory path cannot be an absolute address, such as `/a/b`, and must be no longer than 180 characters
+The directory path cannot be an absolute address, such as `/a/b`, and must be no longer than 180 characters.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';